runnerty/trigger-file-watcher/README.md

 ```

 ### Chain input
-This trigger sends to the input of the chain the name of the file watched (file_name).
+This trigger sends to the custom_values of the chain the name of the file watched (file_name).

 [Runnerty]: http://www.runnerty.io